 The Company's acquisitions generally consist of land, land improvements, buildings, building improvements, furniture, fixtures and equipment ("FF&E"), and inventory.
 The Company may also acquire intangibles related to in-place leases, management agreements and franchise agreements when properties are acquired.
 The Company allocates the purchase price among the assets acquired and liabilities assumed based on their respective fair values.
+Transaction costs are expensed for acquisitions that are considered business combinations and capitalized for asset acquisitions.

-The Company's investments in hotels and other properties are carried at cost and are depreciated using the straight-line method over estimated useful lives of 15 years for land improvements, 15 years for building improvements, 40 years for buildings and three to five years for FF&E. Intangible assets arising from acquisitions are amortized using the straight-line method over the non-cancelable portion of the term of the agreement.
+The Company's investments in hotels and other properties are carried at cost and are depreciated using the straight-line method over estimated useful lives of 15 years for land improvements, 15 years for building improvements, 40 years for buildings and three to five years for FF&E. Intangibles arising from acquisitions are amortized using the straight-line method over the non-cancelable portion of the term of the agreement.
 Maintenance and repairs are expensed and major renewals or improvements are capitalized.
-Upon the sale or disposition of a fixed asset, the asset and related accumulated depreciation are removed from the accounts and the related gain or loss is included in discontinued operations.
+Upon the sale or disposition of a property, the asset and related accumulated depreciation are removed from the accounts and the related gain or loss is included in discontinued operations.

-The Company considers each individual property to be an identifiable component of the business.
+The Company considers each individual property to be an identifiable component of its business.
 In accordance with the guidance on impairment or disposal of long-lived assets, the Company does not consider a property as "held for sale" until it is probable that the sale will be completed within one year and the other requisite criteria for such classification have been met.
-Once a property is designated as held for sale the operations for that property are included in discontinued operations.
+Once a property is designated as held for sale, the operations for that property are included in discontinued operations.
 The Company does not depreciate properties so long as they are classified as held for sale.
 Upon designation of a property as being held for sale and quarterly thereafter, the Company reviews the realizability of the carrying value, less cost to sell, in accordance with the guidance.
-Any such adjustment in the carrying value of a property classified as "held for sale" is reflected in discontinued operations, as an impairment charge.
+Any such adjustment in the carrying value of a property classified as held for sale is reflected in discontinued operations, as an impairment charge.